• Skip to main content

 Last summer I decided to spend a week there, first because I wanted to visit it and second because its position is strategic to visit Taormina, the Etna Volcano, Acitrezza and many other enchanting villages which surround it.
 Landing here from Rome, Milan or Turin gives you also the possibility to easily reach Marzamemi and Noto.

-The first thing I suggest to do here is to book a hotel in the city centre in order to reach everything with a five minute walk.
+The first thing I suggest you to do here is to book a hotel in the city centre in order to reach everything with a five minute walk.

-The centre develops around the Main Street, Via Etnea delimited by two doors: Porta Ferninandea in the north and Porta Uzeda in the south.
+The centre develops around the Main Street, Via Etnea delimited by two doors: Porta Ferninandea in the North and Porta Uzeda in the South.

 Piazza Duomo is the main square.
 Its landmarks are the Cathedral and the picturesque fountain of the Elephant.